SudoCpp/simplextk-QuickStart/README.md

 `git submodule update --init --recursive --remote`

 I personally use Visual Studio Code with the Cmake-tools extension by Microsoft.
 Using this press `F1` to get the menu and use Cmake Configure.
 Then it should be ready to build, debug or run.

+CMakeLists.txt is an example of how to implement the simplextk library.
+Within the simplextk library itself, there is another CMakeLists.txt that shows how the library handles other dependancies.